-Since founding Starwood Capital during the depths of the savings & loan crisis with the purchase of non-performing loans and real estate assets from Resolution Trust Corp., Chairman and CEO Barry Sternlicht has overseen the Firm’s growth into a diversified investment company that today encompasses offices, including affiliated operations, in Greenwich (our global headquarters), Atlanta, Chicago, Frankfurt, London, Los Angeles, Luxembourg, Miami, San Francisco and Washington, D.C., and affiliated offices in Amsterdam, Hong Kong, London, Luxembourg, Sydney and Tokyo.
+Since founding Starwood Capital during the depths of the savings & loan crisis with the purchase of non-performing loans and real estate assets from the Resolution Trust Corp., Chairman and CEO Barry Sternlicht has overseen the Firm’s growth into a diversified investment company that today encompasses over 5,000 employees.
+The Firm maintains offices in Miami (Headquarters), Arlington, Atlanta, Chicago, Dallas, Greenwich, Los Angeles, New York, San Francisco, Washington, D.C., and affiliated offices in Amsterdam, Hong Kong, London, Luxembourg, Sydney and Tokyo.

-The Firm’s business is built upon innovation.
-We have created a number of market-leading platforms to enhance operational efficiencies and maximize the value of our investments’ underlying assets.
+Throughout its history, the Firm has created a number of market-leading platforms to enhance operational efficiencies and maximize the value of its investments.
 These platforms include:

-Starwood Opportunity Funds I and IA close at $52M.
+Starwood Opportunity Funds I and IA (SOF I and IA) close at $52M

-Starwood Capital funds contribute multifamily holdings to Equity Residential (NYSE: EQR)—which goes on to become the largest publicly-traded apartment owner in the country, with Mr. Sternlicht serving on its Board of Directors
+SOF I/IA contribute the majority of their multifamily portfolio to Equity Residential (NYSE: EQR)—which goes on to become the largest publicly traded apartment owner in the U.S., with Mr. Sternlicht serving on its Board of Directors

 Starwood Capital, via an affiliate, acquires a majority of the distressed senior debt of Hotel Investors Trust, thus setting the stage for the Firm’s emergence as a global leader in the hospitality space